 It may be of use to you to visit the planning department and planning commission web pages on each island on a regular basis to keep up to date with potential new rules and regulations that are in the works.

 A summary of all ordinances on all islands is now available on the website of the Hawaii State Department of Commerce and Consumer Affairs.
 See http://cca.hawaii.gov/ins?s=Transient+Vacation+Rentals&type=usa for updated information posted on the department's website.

-Here is a general brochure from the state on the Rental of Residential Property (current as of April 2016).
+You may also wish to view this general brochure from the state entitled Information for Owners of Rental Property (MAR 2014) (current as of April 2016).

 Hawaii (Big Island)

 At the time of this page creation, the Big Island appears to have very limited regulations regarding vacation rentals on its books.
 According to the website (buried under Housing and then "Vacation Directory"), "Apartments, condominiums and homes are eligible to operate as short-term rentals if they are located in areas zoned for such use and/or they have obtained the required authorization(s) from the State of Hawaii and/or the relevant County.
 It is recommended that before booking a property, you confirm with the owner or manager that the property is operating in compliance with all applicable laws."
 It does not specify what the applicable laws for the Big Island of Hawaii are or who to check with.
 If you have or are planning to have a vacation rental on this island it is recommended you check back often to the county's website, pay attention to the Planning Department's postings, and probably visit the county offices in person to stay compliant.